-The candidate
+The candidate:

-- should give the essay a suitable title. - may interpret the pictures in any way as long as they are relevant to the picture. - may choose to write any type of essay, provided it is in direct relation to the picture chosen. - may write in any appropriate tense.
+- must give the essay a suitable title.

+- may interpret the pictures in any way.

+- may choose to write any type of essay.

+- must link the interpretation to the picture.

+- may write in any appropriate tense.

-1.7.1 Picture: Man and light bulb
+1.7.1 Picture: From birth to old age